Hot Tub Filter Cleaning: How Often and How to Do It Right

 How Often Should You Clean a Hot Tub Filter?

 PSI-based trigger: Establish your pressure gauge baseline right after installing a fresh, clean filter.
-When pressure climbs 8-10 PSI above that baseline, it is time to clean.
+When pressure climbs 8-10 PSI above that baseline, it’s time to clean.
 For heavy-use spas, that may happen sooner than the weekly schedule suggests.
 For lightly used spas, monthly cleaning may be sufficient.

 Cartridge lifespan varies: with proper cleaning at every interval, SwimUniversity data puts filter life at 3-5 years.
 In practice, most filters need replacement every 1-3 years.
 The key variable is how consistently you do the deep soak, filters that only get rinsed wear out faster.